OSGeo/grass-website/content/about/community.md

 ### GRASS GIS community

-The strength, longevity and success of the **GRASS GIS** project relies on its worlwide community of users and developers.
+The strength, longevity and success of the **GRASS GIS** project relies on its worldwide community of users and developers.
 Everyone interested is welcome to join the  international, diverse and inclusive GRASS GIS community.

 <!---
 #### GRASS GIS user groups